Last Updated on: by

 3′ CTTAAG 5′

 In addition, there is a point of symmetry within the palindrome.
-In the example, this point is in the centre between the AT/AT.
+In the example, this point is in the center between the AT/AT.

 - The value of restriction enzymes is that they make cuts in the DNA molecule around this point of symmetry.